maximillianbrain1/raspberry-automation/README.md

 There is a terraform module named packer_module that will run a docker image and bake an image.
 `main.tf` uses it and that is what is CircleCI uses as well as what is going to be run locally.

+#### Image Baking
-To bake an image run
+To bake an image run the following with terraform.
 ```sh
 terraform apply -var wifi_name=$WIFI_NAME -var wifi_password=$WIFI_PASSWORD -var ssh_key_path=$SSH_KEY_PATH -var master_ip=$MASTER_IP -var k3s_token=$K3S_TOKEN
 ```

+Here are what the terraform variables do:

-`$WIFI_NAME` is the name of the wifi network that the raspberry pis are going to connect to `$WIFI_PASSWORD` is the password of the wifi network if there is one `$SSH_KEY_PATH` is the path of your public key to add to the authorized_keys of the image `$K3S_TOKEN` is the rancher provided token when creating a cluster.
-The default location is `/var/lib/rancher/k3s/server/node-token`
+`$WIFI_NAME` is the name of the wifi network that the raspberry pis are going to connect to.
+`$WIFI_PASSWORD` is the password of the wifi network if there is one.
+`$SSH_KEY_PATH` is the path of your public key to add to the authorized_keys of the image.
+`$K3S_TOKEN` is the rancher provided token when creating a cluster.
+The default location is `/var/lib/rancher/k3s/server/node-token`, or if one used setup_cluster, `.k3s_token`.
 `$MASTER` is the address to connect to the master.
-It needs the port master port, which is normally 6443
+It needs the master port, which is normally 6443.

 `flasher` has also been provided to image an sd card.